kubernetes/test-infra/prow/ANNOUNCEMENTS.md

 ## New features

 New features added to each component:
+ - *May 16, 2020* Prow gained support for yaml anchors
  - *May 13, 2020* Added a `decorate_all_jobs` option to job configuration that
      allows to control whether jobs are decorated by default.
 Individual jobs can use the `decorate` option to override this setting.